Koed00/django-q/README.rst

 By default Django Q spawns a worker for each detected CPU on the host system.
 This can be overridden by setting ``Q_WORKERS =  n``.
-With *n* being the numbered of desired worker processes.
+With *n* being the numbe of desired worker processes.

 Monitor
 ~~~~~~~